yichiliao/yichiliao.github.io/_pages/about.md

 Selected Publications
 ======

-## *Three papers accetped to CHI 2026.
+## Three optimization papers accepted to CHI 2026.
 You can find the titles on my [Publications page](https://yichiliao.com/publications/).
 Stay tuned for more details!

 <br>